rightjs/rightjs-docs/docs/en/docs/dom/element.md

     hidden() -> boolean

-Checks if the element has style 'display' as 'none'
+Checks if the element has style 'display' set to 'none'.

-__NOTE:__ Checks both, the element own and computed (css) styles.
+__NOTE__: Checks both the element's own and the computed (CSS) styles.

     /*
       <style type="text/css">